Dictionary » Adjective Words » Disturbing – Meaning, Definition, Synonyms and Antonyms

 2. Can “disturbing” be used to describe people?

-Yes, if their behavior or ideas provoke discomfort or fear — for example, “a disturbing individual.”
+Yes, if someone’s behavior, attitude, or ideas provoke discomfort or fear — for example, “a disturbing individual” or “a disturbing comment.”

 3. Is “disturbing” always negative?